DaehwanKimLab/hisat2/MANUAL.markdown

 </td><td>

-`hisat-build` is verbose by default.
-With this option `hisat-build` will print only error messages.
+`hisat2-build` is verbose by default.
+With this option `hisat2-build` will print only error messages.

 </td></tr><tr><td>